universe-designer/emp-schema-data-vault/README.md

 control.sql - PL/SQL anonymous block to run load procedures

-scott-user-updates.sql - DML statements do simulate data change in source tables.
+scott-user-updates.sql - DML statements to simulate data change in source tables.

 select.sql - Select statements to recreate source tables and to show historic versions of the data.